Inquiry CartInquiry Cart

 The QSFP-DD (Quad Small Form Factor Pluggable Double Density) transceiver is crucial in deploying 400G Ethernet, through provided interface for fast data transfer.
 Eight electrical interfaces supporting lanes per QSFP-DD module can handle up to 50 Gbps of data each, and this results in an aggregated bandwidth of 400 Gbps.
 This makes it ideal for applications that need high density and scalability, like high-performance networks, cloud computing, or data centers.

-QSFP-DD transceivers are designed to be backward-compatible with existing QSFP/QSFP28 ports so as to enable organizations to migrate to 400G infrastructure without having to replace the entire system.
+QSFP-DD transceivers are backward-compatible with existing QSFP/QSFP28 ports.
+This allows organizations to upgrade to 400G infrastructure without replacing their entire system.
 Paired with compatible passive or active copper and optical cable assemblies, QSFP-DD facilitates low-latency and energy-efficient connections over varying distances.
-For instance, AOCs (active optical cables) can cover extended ranges of up to 100 meters or more for large-scale deployments while DACs (direct attach copper) cables are better suited for shorter intra-rack connections due to their lower cost and power usage.
+For instance, AOCs (active optical cables) can cover extended ranges of up to 100 meters or more for large-scale deployments.
+While DACs (direct attach copper) cables are better suited for shorter intra-rack connections due to their lower cost and power usage.

 How Does the QSFP-DD MSA Influence the Market?